ueberdosis/ai-toolkit-demos/README.md

 1. **AI Agent Chatbot** (`/ai-agent-chatbot`) - A simple AI agent that can read and edit Tiptap documents
 2. **Review Changes** (`/review-changes`) - Preview and approve AI-inserted changes using suggestions
+3. **Review Changes as Summary** (`/review-changes-as-summary`) - Preview and approve AI-inserted changes using suggestions as a summary

 ## Tech Stack